bookloversolmaz/C-sharp-fundamental/bites/14_tdd_bite.md

 Now we can take a moment to break this down.

-* [Test] is what NUnit calls an _attribute_.
+* `[Test]` is what NUnit calls an _attribute_.
 In this case, it tells NUnit that the method which follows should be run as a test.

+* `public` is an access modifier, as you know!
+Test methods must be `public` because of the way in which they are executed by NUnit.
+If you get this wrong, your text editor and / or the compiler will let you know :)

 * `Guess_TooLow_ReturnsHigher` test, which I have named according to this pattern `MethodUnderTest_StateUnderTest_ExpectedOutcome`.
 You should use the same pattern when naming your tests later on.

 * `Assert.AreEqual` is an _assertion_ and by using it we're saying that the return value of `Game.Guess(5)` should be equal to (the same as) `"higher"`.
 This assertion, along with `Assert.AreNotEqual` will get you a long way.